salah-eddine-hb/auto-mower/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+## Description of the project

+## Run the project

+  1 - Run `ng serve --open` `ng serve` and navigate to `http://localhost:4200/` 2 - Uplaod an input file with initial position and orientation of mowers 3 - Click submit to start processing the file
+  4 - See the result (new position and orientation of the mowers)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.